nhsengland/sharing-platform-docs/research/other/workspacediscovery.md

 **Insight 1:**   Importance of information for **first time** users

-Users receiving an email invitation to join a workspace (group) on FNHS, need information about the workspace and a reason to proceed.
+Users receiving an email invitation to join a workspace (or group) on FNHS, need information about the workspace and a reason to proceed.
 This need continues once they have successfully signed up and arrived on their homepage and this part of the user journey needs to be better supported.

 **Insight 2:**   Many users **bypass** the  homepage, thus increasing the importance of email updates